ChristianGebhardt/MFA/README.md

 * Resource stuff, ... (to check)

 ## Overview over the included folders:
-* src:
+* <em>src</em>: The source files of the code and ressource files for the program
-    + the drone is started
+    + package `de.lmu.ifi.mfa` contains the model with the implementation of the maximum flow algorithms
-    + values of the patternRecognition are received, interpreted and given to the three PD-Controllers
+    + package `de.lmu.ifi.mfa_gui` contains a graphical user interface to manipulate the model and apply the maximum flow algorithms
-    + values of the PD-Controllers are received, interpreted and used to calculate the speeds and directions for actuating the desired movements
+    + class `Main.java` is the main class of the program that starts the program
-    + the drone is landed and shut down
+    + folder <em>resources</em> contains an example flow network and icons for the program
-* doc: a normal implementation of a PID-Controller where the constants are set via parameters
+* <em>doc</em>: The javadoc documentation of the packages and classes
-* lib: some example values for speed settings which worked well
+* <em>lib</em>: The 'JGraphX Swing Component - Java Graph Visualization Library' for the flow network visualization
-* examples:
+* <em>examples</em>: Some template flow networks to test the maximum flow algorithms
-    + function that detects a (n x m) chessboard in an image and returns the coordinates of the left upper corner and the right bottom corner
+    + default example of the thesis (total flow: F=7)
-    + the function uses 'findChessboardCorners' of the openCV library to find the chessboard
+    + TODO
-    + the chessboard is marked in the original image and is shown in a seperate window
+    + TODO

 **_Version:_** 1.0.1
 **_Author:_** Christian Gebhardt